 The situation for a cochlear implant user is quite similar: the dynamic range of electrical hearing is much narrower than that of normal hearing, and compression is required to allow the user to access the wide dynamic range of everyday sounds.
 In the MED-EL system, a multitude of parameters will influence the loudness perceived for a given external sound level.
 However, three are of primary importance for compression, with stronger effects than other parameters.
 (See Fig.1)

-Fig. 1: The three stages of compression in MED-EL cochlear implant systems
+Fig. 1: The stages of compression in MED-EL cochlear implant systems

 Three Key Parameters That Impact Loudness Perception